Making a Successful Mobile Game

 Before You Launch Your Game...

 If you’ve got several games, build a website to represent your brand (or studio).
-Cross-promote your games through your site.
+Cross-promote your games through all channels - your site, social media and prior games.
 Don't fall into the trap of rebuilding your audience from scratch each time.

 Start up a Facebook page and Twitter feed for your “brand.”
 Most blogs offer an easy way to link to your Twitter account and Facebook pages, so make sure you add those to your blog or website.

 Start talking about your game on your website or blog while it’s in development

 You want to build up interest in your game before you launch it, not after.

 Join game development communities